 One of the greatest advantages of today’s apps is that they can be created by even small organizations, and they are adaptable enough that any NPO can find a way to use apps.
 Not sure where they may fit in with your goals or partnerships?
 Check out some of the more innovative uses of non-profit apps currently at work for ideas.
 However, app creation requires a lot of cost-benefit analysis and asks quite a lot of donors (when was the last time you wanted to download another app on your phone?).
 Remember to stay creative!

-For more information on our non-profit managed services and other IT services for nonprofits (including consultations on what you need), contact Nachman Networks at Sales@nachnet.com or (703) 600-3301!
-We can help Northern Virginia nonprofits like yours.
+For more information on our non-profit managed services and other IT services for nonprofits (including consultations on what you need), contact Nachman Networks at firstname.lastname@example.org or (703) 600-3301!
+We can help Washington DC, Northern Virginia & Maryland nonprofits like yours.